My Life Goals

 A “life goal” is a short expression of what someone wants their life to be about.
 It serves as a guiding light for the “course” of their life, as well as for the “destination” they hope to arrive at by the conclusion of their life.

 Very few people would ever set out on a holiday without any idea of where they’re going or how they’re getting there.
 Rather, people tend to select certain, final destinations for their holidays, which can also include a number of “waypoints” to stop at along the way to their destination.

 The same should be true for Christians during their spiritual journey of being transformed into the image of Jesus.
 (Which is God’s predestined plan for every believer.)

 Questions to help clarify personal life goals

-Considering final destinations (and waypoints along the way), here are four appropriate questions for all believers to think about.
+Considering final destinations (and waypoints along the way), here are some appropriate questions for all believers to think about.
 Thinking about answers to these questions can help clarify life goals and strategies for achieving those goals.

 - How do you want to “be found” when you stand in front of the Lord at His return?

 - What accomplishments or successes do you hope to have made in your life?

 - What character qualities do you want to have said about you, that accurately represent who you’ve become?

 - What specific words of praise—about who you are and what you’ve done in your life—do you hope to hear from Jesus?